 Christian Dolderer: I wouldn’t say selectively.
 We recommend a holistic view adapted to each situation.
 We do not like to make general recommendations, but advise each shipper individually about their requirements and challenges.
 The results from the MII benchmarks are, in any case, an optimal basis to decide for or against a particular tender.
 They are also extremely helpful for price negotiations with carriers, as our community members have intensive and constant market insight.
 They also know which factors lead to price developments.

-Mr. Beyrer, returning to your carrier survey, what measures are service providers taking in response to the capacity crisis?
+Mr. Beyrer, returning to your carrier survey, what measures were and are service providers taking in response to the capacity crisis?

 Martin Beyrer: As far as possible given the driver shortage, more than half of surveyed carriers plan to increase their truck capacities.
 71% of companies want to achieve this by buying or renting additional vehicles and hiring drivers.
 55% also stated that they would increase their own fleet through additional subcontracting.
 In addition, the majority of carriers believe that digitalization will help them improve their own business situation.
 This includes the use of digital logistics solutions such as e-sourcing tools and electronic procurement.
 This should send a signal to shippers.
 Automated processes accelerate order acceptance and processing, saving time and creating new capacities.
 In addition, high and unnecessary additional costs can be avoided through e-sourcing.
 Here’s an example: Prices on the market are increasing by an average of 8%.
 Through a tender, the shipper can negotiate price adjustment of just 5% with carriers.
 In this way, the shipper still achieves savings despite adjustment in the market; we call it “cost avoidance” of 3%.
 Our recommendation is therefore that shippers should jump on the digital bandwagon.

-Mr. Dolderer, how are members of your MIIs reacting to the capacity crisis?
+Mr. Dolderer, how are members of your MIIs reacting to the capacity crisis of the last two years?

 Christian Dolderer: The reactions are diverse and can be extremely varied, but we are seeing an increase in tenders with elements to secure capacity.
 In the MIIs, it is precisely these elements that are actively discussed in a framework that ensures compliance.
 But even on the shipper side, capacities in the purchasing or logistics departments are often insufficient.
 Here, lean and time-optimizing digital processes on both sides can support personnel in tendering and bidding.